Authors: Dr. Athanasios Pallis, Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 The need to control emissions has led to an IMO regulatory framework restricting several fueling options.
 The IMO is spearheading sulfur emission restrictions within particular Emission Controlled Areas (ECAs).
-For example, since 2010, in the sulfur emission control area (SECA) of the North and Baltic Sea area, the mass fraction of sulfur in the bunker has to be less than 1%.
+For example, since 2010, in the sulfur emission control area (SECA) of the North and Baltic Sea, the mass fraction of sulfur in a vessel’s bunker has to be less than 1%.
 This standard took effect in North America in 2012, with this limit decreasing to 0.5% after 2020.
-These rules triggered the interest in alternative forms of powered vessels.
-There is considerable attention at ports worldwide using on-shore power supplies (cold ironing) and other similar technologies and practices (use of diesel oil instead of heavy fuel oil or renewable energy sources) to reduce emissions.
-At the center of these trends is providing liquefied natural gas (LNG) to ships.
+These rules triggered interest in alternative forms of powered vessels.
+There is considerable interest in at ports worldwide using on-shore power supplies (cold ironing) and other similar technologies and practices (use of diesel oil instead of heavy fuel oil or renewable energy sources) to reduce emissions.
+At the center of these trends is provision of liquefied natural gas (LNG) to ships.
 The capacity of ports in providing shore power supply or LNG bunkering is also an emerging environmental performance indicator.

 B. Port security

 As in maritime safety, some of the essential regulations regarding security in trade and transport have been undertaken by the IMO.
-In 2002 a security-related amendment to the Convention of Safety Of Life At Sea (SOLAS) was adopted, supplement it with the International Ship and Port Facility Security (ISPS) Code.
-The initiative changed the way ship and port security are considered.
+In 2002 a security-related amendment to the Convention on Safety Of Life At Sea (SOLAS) was adopted, supplementing it with the International Ship and Port Facility Security (ISPS) Code.
+The initiative changed the way ship and port security is considered.
 The ISPS Code has two parts.
 Part A is mandatory for all the contracting countries, while Part B contains recommended actions that have been adopted by a few countries.

 The amended IAMO SOLAS Convention (Chapter XI-2) introduced a new technological security measure for ships.
 This is the Automatic Identification System (AIS), which enables ships to transmit a unique identification signal for the shore operational centers to monitor the ship route.
 Ships are required to have onboard a security alert system transmitting to a designated competent authority when activated in emergencies, and a Continuous Synopsis Record (CSR) that contains details of the ship, including name, flag, port of registry, IMO number, and owner information.

 The Code of Practice on security in ports (latest edition: 2004) is another security-related initiative adopted by IMO jointly with ILO.
-It provides a guidance framework for developing a strategy appropriate to identifying security threats in ports.
+It provides a guidance framework for developing an appropriate strategy for identifying security threats in ports.
 The main provisions are:

 - The development and implementation of a port security policy statement.

-- The identification and evaluation of the critical assets and infrastructures that are important to protect.
+- The identification and evaluation of the critical assets and infrastructures that it is important to protect.